 There is also some evidence that consuming ginger reduce the pain associated with the menstrual cycle.
 The condition of dysmenorrhoea is extremely painful but there is some evidence that the spice helps to alleviate this pain.

 Ginger also possesses high antioxidant activity against lipid peroxidation (Shobana and Naidu, 2000; Halvorsen et al., 2002; Stoilova et al., 2007), and is claimed to reduce atherosclerosis and plasma cholesterol levels (Fuhrman et al., 2000; Thomson et al., 2002).
 It is also reported to inhibit macrophage activation and its function (Grzanna et al., 2004; Grant and Lutz, 2000).
 It can also suppress the formation of nitrogen messenger species and even regulate expression of pro-inflammatory genes (Kim et al., 2005).
 It also inhibited cytokine production and suppressed chemokine production (Phan et al., 2005; Frondoza et al., 2004).

-Role In Ameliorating Gastrointestinal Issues: Nausea And Vomiting
+Role In Ameliorating Gastrointestinal Issues: Morning Sickness, Nausea And Vomiting

 Ginger extracts and their active compounds have been reported to have an ameliorating effect in several animal models of colitis, but there is little information regarding their precise mechanisms of action (Hsiang et al., 2013).
 Much more study is required to understand whether individual or a mix of components is active in this process.
 We await with considerable excitement at the prospect of being able to treat such an invidious disease without recourse to surgery.